 There is a useful, if detailed account, of our narcissistic ‘part’ available via the Cognitive Analytic website.

-Here are my own thoughts with a ‘slant’ on how narcassism can respond to safe experiments.
+Here are my own thoughts with a ‘slant’ on how narcissism can respond to safe experiments.

-Internal Family Systems is a more modern re-development of parts work led by Richard Schwartz and others.
+Internal Family Systems, led by Richard Schwartz and others, is a more modern re-development of parts work.
 I’d give mention, as well, to John Omaha’s work on Parts Therapy coming, as it does, out of the clinical hynotherapy approach.

 So, I am going to ask you to bear with me, as I assert that all our ‘parts’ can be both healthy or unhelpful, even at one and the same time!
 Those parts can be very different from one another, and, sometimes, very ‘in tune’ one with another.

-One aim of therapy is to improvement the level of attunement.
+One aim of therapy is to improvement our level of attunement.

-Where that integration works, then each part can talk, one to another, and the total can remain in harmony, for the most part.
-The individual will make a (roughly) normal development into adulthood.
+Where that integration works, then each part can talk to one another, and the total can remain in harmony, for the most of the time.
+The individual will make a (roughly) ‘normal’ development into adulthood.